Fire engulfs Waterville home during early morning hours Thursday

 “If the fire department hadn’t gotten here as quick as possible, my house would have gone up,” she said.
 “We’re very grateful.”

-The back part of the home at 37 Water St. was just a shell.
+The back part of the home was just a shell.
 The remains of the barn or garage structure were a pile of black rubble.

 Waterville police and Central Maine Power Co. were at the scene during the fire, and the city’s public works department helped clear debris.